Claude Watson School for the Arts

-The Claude Watson School for the Arts (CWSA) is a public arts school for grades 4-8 in Toronto, Ontario, Canada.
+The Claude Watson School for the Arts (CWSA) is a public arts school for grades 4–8 in Toronto, Ontario, Canada.

 History

 The Claude Watson School for the Arts was founded in 1981 after the North York Board of Education proposed a school with a program for artistically gifted individuals in February 1980.
 Neil P. Johnston was the school's first principal.
 When the CWSA was opened, it had a capacity of 175 students.

 In 1998, a proposition by Bramalea Ltd. to redevelop the CWSA Spring Garden campus into high-rises with a school in their midst was rejected by the school's trustees.
-In 2003, the Toronto District School Board sold approximately half of the school's 1.6 hectare campus to private buyers with the intention of utilizing the funds for improvements to the school.
+In 2003, the Toronto District School Board (TDSB) sold approximately half of the school's 1.6 hectare campus to private buyers with the intention of utilizing the funds for improvements to the school.

 In October 2017, the Toronto District School Board proposed ending specialty schools in Toronto, including the Claude Watson School for the Arts.
 The motion was retracted within a month of the initial proposal.

 Admissions

-The Claude Watson School for the Arts uses an audition process to select its students.
+The Claude Watson School for the Arts used to use an audition process to select its students.
+Following a school trustee vote in 2022, the process has been changed to use interest-based applications instead of an ability-based process.
+If program demand exceeds capacity, a lottery process will then be used.
+The admission process change affected all specialized high schools in the TDSB, not just Claude Watson.
+The TDSB said the change would help address barriers to access and ensure equal opportunity.
+Some parents and students critiqued the change, fearing it would be unfair to talented students who had worked hard on their auditions and artistic practices.